Fatigue Analysis

 • Protection against failure due to cyclic loading was verified by checking the accumulated fatigue damage in the model against the criterion from ASME Sec.
 VIII Div.
 2 Part 5.5.4.2.

 A 3 ft diameter Mol Sieve in sweet service was operating in cyclic service.
 Due to the nature of the service it was determined that a fatigue assessment using the criteria from ASME Sec VIII Div.2 part 5.5 was required.
 A loading history for the treater was established from operating sequence data, as no historical cyclic operating load data was available, to determine if a full fatigue analysis was required.
-The mol sieve was modelled in SolidWorks and a simulation was run to determine the stress concentrations in areas of concern for the vessel.
+The mol sieve was modelled in SOLIDWORKS and simulations were completed to determine the stress concentrations in areas of concern for the vessel.
 The following analyses were conducted and corresponding criteria were checked as part of the Fatigue Assessment:

 • Fatigue analysis screening using Method A from Section 5.5.2.3 of ASME Sec VIII Div.2.